Promote your research—virtually!

 The purpose of your abstract is to:

-- engage your audience.
+- engage and promote your work with a broad audience.

 Why it’s important:

-For the research itself, key components include:
+For the abstract itself, key components include:

 - a title

 Abstracts must also include the: